Welcome the spring with newly germinated seedlings using only egg cartons and shells!

 - If you really want to give your seeds a jump start, place the eggshells in plastic egg cartons, which act as mini-greenhouses, and put the lid on.
 Once your seeds sprout, remove the lid so mold does not develop.

 - Put them in a sunny window and enjoy watching them grow.

 What Is a Greenhouse?
-It is a structure that can help protect the plants from environmental elements and regulate warm temperature.
+It is a structure that can help protect plants from environmental elements and regulate warm temperatures.

 Using Egg Cartons to Start Your Seeds

 Note: You can use the dimples within the egg cartons as individual seed-starter pots.